Englewood 'shout out' to virus fighters is 6:30 p.m. Fridays

 She hopes participants will email her their photos and videos to her at MarySmedley@michaelsaunders.com.
 The photos and videos will then be shared on social media platforms under the hashtag #ENGClaps.

-The shout-outs join those by New Yorkers from their balconies and windows of their apartments and elsewhere who have been cheering their hospitals personnel and first responders.
+The shout-outs join those by New Yorkers from their balconies and windows of their apartments and elsewhere who have been cheering their hospital personnel and first responders.

 At least, one New Yorker went literary in his shout outs.